All Episodes

 You can read it.

-Mr. Rugaber here, you can read he's just exhausted.
+Mr. Rugaber here, you can read.

-We're trying to put a game face on this.
+He's just exhausted with trying to put a game face on this.

-Because of course, there's nothing surprising about this.
+Because, of course, there's nothing surprising about this.

 That's what I think.

-When do you think these AstroTurf protests were first talked about?
+When do you think these astroturf protests were first talked about?

 This Occupy Wall Street thing.